An inside look at The Moment's journey to unlock the full potential of self-management.

-The Moment is on its journey to unlock the full potential of self-management.
+The Moment is on a journey to unlock the full potential of self-management.
 “Going Teal” was a key milestone.
 We believe in honesty, transparency, organizational development, and applying the innovation process to ourselves.
 The following is a look at why we embrace these values, and how we’re growing as a result.

 First, let’s talk about ego